 - Click on Application Share icon at the top of the whiteboard (middle icon that looks like 2 screens on top of each other).

 - Select Share desktop.
 Click Share.
 The system puts a "yellow" rectangle around the entire desktop to indicate the area that is being shared.

 - Minimize Blackboard Collaborate and continue with your class as normal.

 Changing Computer Audio

 After you set up the audio in Blackboard Collaborate, you may need to change the audio on your computer.
-You DEFINATELY will need to do this if you are using a Mac.

 - If you are using a PC:

 - Click on Start in lower left corner of computer.

 - Double click on Sounds and Audio Devices.